 References

 To illustrate this, let's consider a simple example - an application for a metro (subway) pass.
-We will look at 4 different scenarios:
+We will look at 4 different scenarios where a card can be:

-1. Card can be purchased at the kiosk for a fixed price
+1. Purchased at a kiosk for a fixed price

-2. Card can be shown to inspectors to prove that the passenger has a valid pass
+2. Shown to an inspector to prove that the passenger has a valid pass

-3. Card can be used at the turnstile to enter the metro, and spend a ride
+3. Used at the turnstile to enter the metro, and purchase a ride

 Layout